Mary Banotti: Early life and education

 Banotti was born in Malahide, Dublin, in 1939 to Jim and Kitty O'Mahony.
-She is a sister of the former Minister Nora Owen and her mother was a niece of the Irish political leader Michael Collins.
-Living on Seafield Road, Clontarf, she attended a private primary school run by the Misses Walsh, and then the local Holy Faith secondary convent school.
+She was a sister of the former Minister Nora Owen and her mother was a niece of the Irish political leader Michael Collins.
+Living on Seafield Road, Clontarf, she attended a private primary school run by the Misses Walsh, and then the local Holy Faith Secondary School, Clontarf.

 Career

 Following her education she worked as a nurse in North America, Europe and Africa, before joining Irish Distillers as an occupational health nurse and Industrial Welfare Officer in 1972.

-She is divorced for many years from her Italian husband.
+Banotti was divorced for many years from her Italian husband.

 Between 1980 and 1984, she presented a weekly programme on social welfare rights and information on RTÉ television.
 Banotti unsuccessfully contested the 1983 Seanad election and the Dublin Central by-election the same year.

 Politics

 In 1984, she was elected to the European Parliament, representing the Dublin constituency.
 She retained her seat until her retirement at the 2004 European elections.
 She was Fine Gael's candidate in the 1997 presidential election, coming second to Fianna Fáil's Mary McAleese.
 In 1999, she also was the UNFPA's Goodwill Ambassador on reproductive health.